-He is the founding faculty member of OP Jindal Global University, where he assumed crucial role in institution building during its founding stage.
+He is the founding faculty member of O.P.
+Jindal Global (Institution of Eminence Deemed To Be University), where he assumed crucial role in institution building during its founding stage.
 He has been the assistant dean for research hand international collaboration, both in its law school as well as in the school of humanities.
 He enjoys doing interdisciplinary research and has been, of late, focusing more on institutions and knowledge, law and development, regulation and informality.

 Yugank has taught in visiting capacity at IIM Ahmedabad, Vedica Scholars Programme, FLAME University and has been the docent at the Harvard Law School’s Institute for Global Law & Policy.
 He routinely offers research advisory to organizations and government departments on public policy, regulatory and higher education.
 He sits on the Governing Council of the Indian School of Public Policy, and on the boards of emerging technology start-ups in India.